Five Ways To Prepare For Next Year

 Our spiritual formation often falls flat when we are running through a busy season.
 Use this extra time to refocus your heart toward Christ.
 Spend time in prayer – whether this is free-form prayer, Lectio Divina, or using a resource like the book of common prayer (or this one).

 Read scripture or explore the writings of great spiritual formation leaders.
 Do whatever you need to refill that spiritual tank of yours.
 We all know the next year is coming, and it will be busy – so prepare now.

 The weeks at the end of the year can be a gift.
 You can use them well to prepare for the next year.
 So what will you do, and how will you be prepared to lead and love well next year?

-Brian is the Director of Student Development for YMI and has served in youth ministry since 2004.
+Brian is the Director of Leadership Development and Client Services for YMI and has served in youth ministry since 2004.
 He also serves as a pastor in the Florida Conference of the UMC.
 Brian holds a Master of Ministry with a focus in organizational culture, team-based leadership, change, conflict, and peacemaking from Warner University.
 In addition to his degrees from Warner, he studied Christian Education at Asbury Theological Seminary.
 Click the social links below to engage with Brian.

 We Would Love to Hear Your Thoughts